Veilon Info

 Unspecific Pragma

-All contracts use ^0.8.19 which allows compilation with any 0.8.x version >= 0.8.19.
-Different compiler versions may produce different bytecode and have different bugs.
-Lock the pragma to 'pragma solidity 0.8.19;' for production deployments to ensure deterministic compilation.
+All custom contracts used a floating pragma (^0.8.19), allowing compilation under any 0.8.x version at or above 0.8.19.
+Different compiler versions can produce different bytecode and have different bugs.
+Pinning the pragma for production deployments ensures deterministic compilation and clean source verification.

 #9 low Issue